 In this lesson we will dive into the GAP and GATT layers of the BLE architecture.
 GAP and GATT abstract all the underlying BLE layers.
 GAP provides a standard framework for controlling a BLE device, while GATT provides a standard framework for managing data in a BLE device.
-As a BLE firmware developer, these two layers are the most layers interacted with in the BLE stack, that’s why we will invest some time to master them.
-We will also cover BLE profiles, services, characteristics, device roles and the available network topology in BLE .
+As a BLE firmware developer, these two layers are the most layers interacted with in the BLE protocol stack, that is why we will invest some time to master them.
+We will also cover BLE profiles, services, characteristics, device roles and the available network topologies in BLE.
 In the exercise part of this lesson, we will setup the device BLE address, name, security settings(Mode and Level), and the preferred connection parameters through GAP SoftDevice API.
 In addition to that, we will cover the advertising module in the nRF5 SDK to configure all aspects of the advertising phase of a connection-oriented device.
 We will also learn how to configure the nRF5x BLE Physical Layer(PHY) transmission power to target your application range/power demands.

 Communication Options in BLE

 Before we dive into GAP and GATT, we need to understand and differentiate the three different options available for communication in BLE.
 With the latest BLE specifications, there are three different communication options which offer different topologies and use cases.
-Below is a comparison table in terms of typical use cases (applications), maximum number of connections, maximum payload in a single packet , and the available security options:
+Below is a comparison table in terms of typical use cases (applications), maximum number of connections, maximum data throughput, and the available security options:

 |Max Connections||Not specified in the BLE specifications, however, it is implementation specific.
 20 connections are possible in the latest nRF5x chips as star, piconet or scatternet .||Unlimited (Technically limited by RF interference in the 2.4GHz band).||32,767(max nodes in a network), with the possibility of sub-nets up to 4,096.|